Skip to content

 Learn how to share structured product and inventory data with Stripe for AI agent discovery.

-Use the product and inventory feed specification to share structured product and stock data with Stripe and distribute your catalog to AI agents for search and shopping.
-You can begin with a full product feed submission, then send incremental inventory feed updates to keep stock levels and availability current.
+Use the product and inventory feed specification to share structured product and stock data with Stripe, and distribute your catalog to AI agents for search and shopping.
+Start with a full product feed submission, then send incremental inventory feed updates to keep stock levels and availability current.

 Product feed specification